 Without a doubt, this is a marketing technique.
 After all, people tend to have a pretty strong focus on the environment nowadays, and this does affect their decisions about where to shop and what to buy.

-The company does also claim to be the first brand globally to produce organic versions of the types of products that it makes.
+The company does also claims to be the first brand globally to produce organic versions of the types of products that it makes.

 Personally I doubt that.
-Companies have been focusing being organic and ‘green’ as a selling point for quite some time now.
-Miessence may be the first company to simultaneously produce an organic line in all of those areas (skincare, haircare… etc.), but honestly that’s not such a grand claim.
+Companies have been focusing on being organic and ‘green’ as a selling point for quite some time now.
+Miessence may be the first company to simultaneously produce an organic line in all of those areas (skincare, haircare… etc.), but honestly, that’s not such a grand claim.

 - Superfoods includes a variety of superfood supplements and protein powders

 - Orient is a skincare line that was originally designed for oriental skin types.
-The line is now distinguished by the use of interesting textures and frangrances that are uncommon in skincare.
+The line is now distinguished by the use of interesting textures and fragrances that are uncommon in skincare.